ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ![fig7](figures/07.png)

-5. Scroll down to "Network Settings", where:
+5. Scroll down to "Network Settings", and confgure the settings in this way:
-* VPC: use default
+* VPC: select the default.
-* Subnet: select no preference
+* Subnet: select no preference.
-* Auto-assign public IP: Enable
+* Auto-assign public IP: Enable.
-* Firewall: Check Create security group
+* Firewall: Check Create security group.
-* Security group name: arm-security-group
+* Security group name: arm-security-group.
-* Description: arm-security-group
+* Description: arm-security-group.
-* Inbound security groups
+* Inbound security groups.

 ![fig8](figures/08.png)

-6. Configure "Inbound Security Group Rules".
-Specifically, click "Add Rule" and set the following details:
+6. Configure "Inbound Security Group Rules" by clicking "Add Rule" and then setting the following details:
-* Type: Custom TCP
+* Type: Custom TCP.
-* Protocol: TCP
+* Protocol: TCP.
 * Port Range: 7133.
-* Source: Select Anywhere (0.0.0.0/0) for public access or restrict access to your specific IP for better security.
+* Source: Select "Anywhere (0.0.0.0/0)" for public access or restrict access to your specific IP for better security.
 * Repeat this step for all three ports the application is using.
-Here I have 7133, 7511, 17222.
-These must match the values we had, when we run the app locally.
+This example demonstrates setup using ports 7133, 7511, and 17222.
+These must match the values that you have when you run the app locally.

-The configuration should look as follows:
+The configuration should look like:

 ![fig9](figures/09.png)

-7. Launch an instance by clicking "Launch instance" button.
+7. Launch an instance by clicking the **Launch instance** button.
 You should see the green box with the Success label.
 This box also contains a link to the EC2 instance.
-Click it.
-It will take you to the instance dashboard, which looks like the one below:
+Click it, and it will take you to the instance dashboard, which looks like Figure 10:

 ![fig10](figures/10.png)